Here are the reasons I think why to use Kotlin for Android Development, far from being a risky bet, is one of the best things you can do.

 This is because Jetbrains people were very concerned that the transition from Java was simple, with a language that closely resembles what you already know.

 And in very few, thanks to the simplicity of the language and to what the compiler helps you, you can handle the basics of the language without any problem.

 From there, the only more complex part is to understand the concepts that Java lacks, rather than the Kotlin syntax itself.

 I do not think anyone needs more than two weeks to feel comfortable writing code in Kotlin.

 Already to finish, and although this is very subjective, for me Kotlin is a lot of fun to use.

-Java bores me every day more, with its limitations, its boilerplate, errors due to its design problems …
+Java bores me every day more, with its limitations, its boilerplate, and errors due to its design problems …

-However, Kotlin opens a new world of possibilities for you to be creative, to solve problems in a very different way than you have done so far.
+However, Kotlin opens a new world of possibilities for you to be creative, and to solve problems in a very different way than you have done so far.

 I have seen hours and hours in front of the computer looking for ways to simplify daily tasks in the development of Android, and enjoying a lot in the process.